JEreth/explore-thinking-com/content/about.md

 Due to my daily work and my vita, my main interests are in the area of information systems, complex and data-intensive software as well as other technology related topics.
 However, sometimes I try to connect the dots to other domains such as philosophical aspects, politics and many more.

 You are welcome to browser around.
-If you want to discuss certain topics, please feel welcome to contact me at [discuss@explore-thinking.com](mailto:discuss@explore-thinking.com) - but please be kind human being - even if you have other views :).
+If you want to discuss certain topics, please feel welcome to contact me at [discuss@explore-thinking.com](mailto:discuss@explore-thinking.com) - but please be a kind human being - even if you have other views :).

 # About me